Fleet Satellite Communications System: Launches

+Altogether eight satellites were launched from 1978 to 1989 by Atlas-Centaur rockets into geostationary orbit.
+The system became operational in 1981.

 The fifth satellite reached geosynchronous orbit, but had severely limited utility due to damage to the solar arrays and antennas.
 The failure was attributed to explosive delamination of the fiberglass honeycomb fairing during flight.
 The inside wall of the fairing extensively damaged one of the solar arrays, and bent the transmit antenna mast which prevented the antenna from deploying fully.